globulus/simi/README.md

 * *else* - used as the default clause in [if-elsif-else](#if-elsif-else) and [when](#when) statements.
 * *elsif* - defines an alternative clause in an [if-elsif-else](#if-elsif-else) statement.
     + The misspelling is intentional.
-* *end* - ends a block of code, and a such terminates all multi-line statements (class, function, branching, loops, etc).
 * *false* - the [false value](#truth), equivalent to a Number with value 0.
 * *for* - defines [a for loop](#for-in-loop), which is used to iterate over [iterators and iterables](#iterators-and-iterables).
 * *gu* - unary operator that [evaluates the String supplied to it](#metaprogramming-and-deserialization---gu-and-ivic), allowing for Šimi code to be executed at runtime.